Burling graphs revisited, part II: Structure: New examples of non-Burling graphs

 \begin{proof} Suppose that a graph $G$ is wheel with rim $H$ and center $c$.
 Let $v$ be the pivot of $H$, $u$ and $u'$ its antennas, and $w$ its bottom.
-So, $H$ edgewise partitions into a directed path $P_u$ from $u$ to $w$, a directed path $P_{u'}$ from $u'$ to $w$ and the edges $uv$ and $u'v$.
+So, there is an edge-partition of $H$ into a directed path $P_u$ from $u$ to $w$, a directed path $P_{u'}$ from $u'$ to $w$ and the edges $uv$ and $u'v$.

 We claim that $c$ has at most one neighbor in $P_u$.
 Otherwise, $c$ and a subpath $P_u$ form a hole $J$, and since $P_u$ is directed, this hole cannot contain two sources, a contradiction.
 Similarly, $P_{u'}$ contains at most one neighbor of $c$.
 Hence, the only possibility for $c$ to have at least three neighbors in $H$ is that $c$ is adjacent to $v$, to one internal vertex of $P_u$ and to one internal vertex of $P_{u'}$.
-(Notice that $ c $ cannot be adjacent to $ u $ or $ u' $ otherwise there will be a triangle in $ G $.)
+Notice that $ c $ cannot be adjacent to $ u $ or $ u' $ otherwise there will be a triangle in $ G $.

 Two holes $H_u$ and $H_{u'}$ of $G$, containing respectively $u$ and $u'$, go through the edge $vc$, forming a domino.
 Since $c$ is not adjacent to the sources of $u$ and $u'$, it can be the pivot of neither $H_u$ nor $H_{u'}$.
 Hence, by Lemma~\ref{l:domino} $v$ must be the pivot of either $H_u$ or $H_{u'}$, say of $H_u$ up to symmetry.
 Let $x$ be the neighbor of $c$ in $P_u$.
 Since $v$ is the pivot of $H_u$, $cx$ is an arc of $G$.
 Since $x$ is not the pivot of $H_u$, by Lemma~\ref{l:domino} $x$ is the pivot of $H_w$, that is the hole of $G$ containing $c$ and $w$.
 Hence, $x$ is a sink of $H_v$, a contradiction to $P_u$ being directed from $u$ to $w$. \end{proof}